prisconapoli/mercury/README.md

 ##### Things left out
 I had no time to create web pages to track the progress of every request in real time.
 The idea is collect all the events related to a mail, and show them along with time information and delivery status.

-Moreover, my goal was to integrate the coverage test in the manage.py, e.g.
+Moreover, I was unable to add a command in *manage.py* to run test, e.g.
 ```
 python manage.py test
 python manage.py test coverage
 ```
-Flask-Scripts at the moment does not run test with multithread mode enabled.
+This is a limitation of Flask-Scripts which can't run test with multithread mode enabled.

 ##### Service limitation
 **Mailgun** requires a list of *Authorized Recipients*.
 All the emails to Unknown address will be discarded.